0Hughman0/autofocus/README.md

 This will install the `autofocus` package, and its dependencies.

-After installation, the `autofocus` package will be available for you to import an utilise.
+After installation, the `autofocus` package will be available for you to import and utilise in your code.

 ## Usage